 Why are two photographers better than one

 On your wedding day you want as much captured as possible with candid moments, group shots, portraits and details so having a second set of eyes on all of those things will only enhance your gallery.
+Your photographer can only be in one place at a time and a second set of eyes makes sure all the action is captured, sometimes from a different angle or even something completely different.
 The less obvious reasons for me are around development of skills and freedom to be creative.
 I second shoot to up skill myself so I can offer the best service for my couples and I also get to work with some of the most amazing other photographers.
 Workshops and Styled shoots are excellent places to learn and lots of opportunities to be creative but a real wedding is only place to truly understand what is required on the day.